solid/solid/proposals/auth-webid-oidc.md

 ##### User
 Human user.
-If the user is an app or service (that has its own WebID Profile), this can be generalized to Agent.
-Also called Resource Owner.
+If the user is an app or service (that has its own WebID Profile), this can be generalized to `Agent`.
+Also called `Resource Owner`.
 In the following examples, Alice and Bob are Users.

 ##### User-Agent
 A formal name for a `Browser`.
 Note that this is often separate from a Client